 - 1. Monuments shall be located on street right of way lines, at street intersections and at the beginning and ending points of a curve. - 2.
 The external boundaries of a subdivision shall be monumented in the field by monuments of stone or concrete not less than four (4) feet in length; not less than four (4) inches square or five (5) inches in diameter; and marked on top with a cross, brass plug, iron rod, or other durable material securely embedded.
-These monuments shall be placed not more than twenty four hundred (2,400) feet apart. - 3.
-All lot corners not following on any of the above described points shall be marked by iron rods, pipe, or pins at least eighteen (18) inches long and five-eighths (5/8) inches in diameter. - 4.
+These monuments shall be placed not more than twenty-four hundred (2,400) feet apart. - 3.
+All lot corners not following on any of the above-described points shall be marked by iron rods, pipe, or pins at least eighteen (18) inches long and five-eighths (5/8) inches in diameter. - 4.
 The line of lots that extend to rivers or streams shall be monumented in the field by iron pins at least eighteen (18) inches long and five eighths (5/8) inch in diameter or by round or square iron bars at least eighteen (18) inches long.
 Such pins shall be placed at the point of intersection of the river or stream and lot line, with a meander line established not less than twenty (20) feet back from the bank of the river or stream. - 5.
-All monuments and pins shall be properly set in the ground and approved by surveyor or an engineer engaged in the practice of civil engineering prior to the time the County Land Development Officer approves the final plat or release of the bond is made in lieu of improvements.
+All monuments and pins shall be properly set in the ground and approved by surveyor, or an engineer engaged in the practice of civil engineering prior to the time the County Land Development Officer approves the final plat or release of the bond is made in lieu of improvements.

-S3.624 Road Acceptance by the County: Roads that are built to the standards outlined in this ordinance and that are maintained in that condition by the developer or home owner's association for a period of one (1) year from the date of certification will be considered for acceptance into the county road system.
+S3.624 Road Acceptance by the County: Roads that are built to the standards outlined in this ordinance and that are maintained in that condition by the developer or homeowner's association for a period of one (1) year from the date of certification will be considered for acceptance into the county road system.
 Roads that are paved under County Road Department supervision will be given priority for acceptance into the county road system.
+The Developer or the Homeowners association shall by letter request the Fannin County Board of Commissioners to consider the acceptance of the road or roads.

+ARTICLE VII

-ARTICLE VII UTILITIES AND DRIVEWAYS
+UTILITIES AND DRIVEWAYS

-S3.700 Water: When the Fannin County Land Development officer determines that public water is within a distance of one thousand (1,000) feet of the subdivision, the developer shall be required to extend the water system into his development at his expense with the approval of the appropriate water authority.
-The water extension shall be approved by the Georgia Department of Natural Resources, Environmental Protection Division and installed according to the standards set by the utility.
-Each subdivision that uses public water shall at a minimum have one fire hydrant at the entrance to the subdivision and one every one thousand (1000) feet using six (6) inch pipe.
+S3.700 Water: When the Fannin County Land Development officer determines that public water is within one thousand (1,000) feet of the subdivision, the developer shall be required to extend the water system into his development at his expense with the approval of the appropriate water authority.
+The water extension shall be approved by the Georgia

+Department of Natural Resources, Environmental Protection Division and installed according to the standards set by the utility.
+Each subdivision that uses public water shall at a minimum have one fire hydrant at the entrance to the subdivision and one every, one thousand (1000) feet using six (6) inch pipe.

-A private water system for in excess of fourteen (10) lots shall be approved by the Department of Natural Resources and installed using generally accepted construction practices.
+A private water system for, more than 15 homes or 25 persons residing in structures at least 60 days per year shall be approved by the Georgia Department of Natural Resources, Environmental Protection Division and installed using generally accepted construction practices.
 A private water system, at a minimum, shall have one centrally located fire hydrant and shall comply with the ownership and maintenance provision outlined in Article XI of this Chapter.